 Understanding the User

-At the core of any effective UI/UX design is a deep understanding of the end user.
+At the core of any effective AI Studio design is a deep understanding of the end user.
 User personas, usability studies, and feedback mechanisms play crucial roles in comprehending the diverse needs, preferences, and behaviors of the target audience.

 Whether it’s a web application accessed through a browser or a mobile app on Android or iOS, designers must empathize with users to create interfaces that resonate with their expectations.